coap-security/coap-ace-poc-overview/README.md

   and obtain proof of the device being one under the AS's control when a connection is established.
 * There is only one "application" around, and it is known by all involved what it is.

-Matching this with deployment realities will need further exploration.
+Matching this with deployment realities will need further exploration, based on anticipated usage patterns.
 Concrete mechanisms are available for some aspects, while others may profit from further development on the ACE and CoAP-over-GATT side: